Paweł Adamowicz: Assassination

 The assassin was apprehended at the scene of the crime.
-A Gdańsk police spokesman said the detained man was a 27-year-old Stefan W. who lived in the city; the spokesman also stated that the man had a "long criminal history", including four bank robberies.
+A Gdańsk police spokesman said that the detained man was a 27-year-old Stefan Wilmont who lived in the city; the spokesman also stated that the man had a "long criminal history", including four bank robberies.
 After stabbing the mayor, he seized the microphone and claimed false imprisonment and torture at the hands of the previous centrist Civic Platform (PO) government.
 Adamowicz's murder was inadvertently captured on video by the many attendees of the charity event.

 Reactions

 On 14 January, thousands attended vigils across Poland to pay their respects to Adamowicz.
 His widow, Magdalena, who was in London at the time of the assassination, was flown back to Poland by the Polish government.

 President Andrzej Duda described the attack as a "hard-to-imagine evil" and stated that the day of Adamowicz's funeral will be observed as a national day of mourning.
 Interior Minister Joachim Brudziński described the attack as "an act of inexplicable barbarism" and, on Twitter, EU Council President Donald Tusk said, "Paweł Adamowicz, Mayor of Gdańsk, a man of Solidarity and freedom, a European, my good friend, has been murdered.
 May he rest in peace."

 Jean-Claude Juncker, the President of the European Commission, expressed "great sadness" and offered his "deepest condolences" on behalf of the European Commission.
 The European Parliament held a minute of silence to honour Adamowicz, with President Antonio Tajani speaking of the mayor's "closeness to the people" and "ability to listen".
 Sadiq Khan, the Mayor of London, described the attack as "Devastating violence ... for all of us who value public service and open, accessible democracy".
 Anton Alikhanov, the governor of the neighbouring Kaliningrad Oblast in Russia, expressed his condolences, calling Adamowicz "our great friend" and proclaiming a minute of silence in memory of his death.
 On the day of his funeral, Pope Francis offered his condolences as well as gifts for the family of Adamowicz.
 The mayor of Bremen Carsten Sieling, which Gdańsk is a twin city with, said "we are shocked by the terrifying and cruel death of Paweł Adamowicz".
 In the city hall a book of condolence was displayed from 14 January through to the 17th.

 On 17 January 2019, Zdeněk Hřib, the Mayor of Prague, appealed to the city council to name a street in Prague in honor of Paweł Adamowicz.
 On 5 June 2019, a promenade in the Riegrovy Sady park in Prague named after Adamowicz was officially inaugurated.
 On 10 October 2019, the city of Athens Award for Democracy, "Honoring those building bridges when others build walls" was presented to the family of the victim by the mayor of Athens K. Bakogiannis.